China and the Roman Empire – Archeological Testimonials

 Scheidel 2014 –Scheidel W., ed., State Power in Ancient China and Rome, Oxford University Press, Oxford, 2014.

 Schmidt-Colinet 2000 – Schmidt-Colinet A., Best wishes from China.
 Ancient textiles from Palmyra.
 A glimpse on globalization in antiquity, in: Düll S. et al. eds.
 Das Spiel mit der Antike.
 Zwischen Antikensehnsucht und Alltagsrealität.
 Festschrift zum 85.
-Geburtstag von Rupprecht Düll, Bibliopolis, Möhnesee, 2000, p.
-280-289.
+Geburtstag von Rupprecht Düll, Bibliopolis, Möhnesee, 2000, pp. 280-289.

 Schmidt-Colinet 2005 –Schmidt-Colinet A., ed.
 Palmyra : Kulturbegegnung im Grenzbereich, Zaberns Bildbände zur Archäologie 27, 3rd edition, von Zabern, Mainz am Rhein, 2005.

 Schmidt-Colinet 2014 – Schmidt-Colinet A., Palmyra.
 Stadt an der Seidenstrasse.
 Reichtum durch weltweiten Handel zwischen China und Rom, in: Fansa M., ed., Syrien.
-Sechs Weltkulturerbe-Stätten in den Wirren des Bürgerkriegs, Nünnerich-Asmus, Mainz, 2014, p.
-20-27.
+Sechs Weltkulturerbe-Stätten in den Wirren des Bürgerkriegs, Nünnerich-Asmus, Mainz, 2014, pp. 20-27.

 Schmidt-Colinet et al. 2000 – Schmidt-Colinet A., Stauffer A. & Khaled al-As̀ad, eds., Die Textilien aus Palmyra.
 Neue und alte Funde, Damaszener Forschungen, 8, von Zabern, Mainz, 2000.

 Stauffer 2005 – Stauffer A., Kleider, Kissen, bunte Tücher.
-Einheimische Textilproduktion und weltweiter Handel, in: Schmidt-Colinet 2005, p.
-67-81.
+Einheimische Textilproduktion und weltweiter Handel, in: Schmidt-Colinet, 2005, pp. 67-81.

-Wagner et al. 2009 – Wagner M. et al., The ornamental trousers from Sampula (Xinjiang, China): their origins and biography, Antiquity, 83, 322, 1 December 2009, p.
-1065-1075.
+Wagner et al. 2009 – Wagner M. et al., The ornamental trousers from Sampula (Xinjiang, China): Their origins and biography, Antiquity, 83, 322, 1 December, 2009, pp. 1065-1075.

 Watt 2004 – Watt J. C. Y. et al., eds., China.
 Dawn of a Golden Age, 200-750 AD, Exhibition catalogue, The Metropolitan Museum of Art, New York, October 12, 2004 – January 23, 2005, Yale University Press, New Haven and London, 2004.